hackstub/dr-wave/README.txt

 	Dr. Wave was your average scientist working in an average laboratory.
-One day, Dr. Wave built a device that allowed him to be both a wave and a particle at the same sime, thus breaking the laws of physics.
-However, because breaking the laws of physics is very illegal, a horde of angry scientists is out to get him!
+One day, Dr. Wave built a device that allowed him to be both a wave and a particle at the same time, thus breaking the laws of physics.
+But, because breaking the laws of physics is very illegal, a horde of angry scientists is now out to get him!

 [ ] > Controls